 ACT NOW BEFORE YOUR DEADLINE EXPIRES

-1. Call 911 and stay at the scene.
-Ask the responding officer to document whether the bed was raised during transit, whether material spilled from the truck, whether the load was covered, and whether the truck was operating in a construction zone.
-Request that the officer note the company name on the truck and whether it is a government or private vehicle.
+Ask the responding officer to document whether the truck's bed was raised, whether the load was covered, whether any material spilled onto the road, and whether the truck was operating in or near a construction zone.
+Ask them to record the company name on the truck and note whether it appears to be a government or private vehicle.

-Call (833) PORTER-9 to speak with an experienced truck accident attorney who handles garbage truck accident cases in your area.
+Call (833) PORTER-9 to speak with a dump truck accident attorney today.

 Yes.
 An injured construction worker can file a personal injury claim against the dump truck driver, the trucking company, the general contractor, and the property owner, even while receiving workers' compensation benefits from their direct employer.
 Workers' compensation covers medical bills and partial lost wages from the direct employer, but a third-party personal injury claim against the dump truck operator and the general contractor can recover full lost wages, pain and suffering, and other damages that workers' comp does not cover.